MauroSerantes/MyMusicApp/README.md

 * Room Database - For easy use of SQLite database
 * Retrofit - For easy consume of RESTful APIs in Android application.
 * Picasso Library - For Images
-* Service Binding
+* Foreground Service
+* Notification Manager

 ### Personal Commentaries
 _This application is not finished.
-It works but it needs improvements.
-I will make those changes when i learn more of certains technologies_
+I make a lot of changes in comparition to the first version, but stills far away of what i want.
+I will continue with all the changes and improvemets that this application needs_

 _Like I said at begginig i will add a logger for the ones that have an account in Dezeer_

-_This app uses a service but i need to add the background functionalities of it (That is something I continue learning)_
+_The general idea behind this app is the realization of a personal copy of Spotify_

 ## Authors ✒️